johnwargo/tessel_weather_station/readme.md

 ![Tessel Weather Station Web Application](http://johnwargo.com/files/tessel-weather_station-web-app-640.png)

 You can also check that the data has been uploaded to Weather Underground using the station URL Weather Underground provides.

+When the web application runs, the server application console output will look like the following:

+	Serving /index.html
+	Serving /css/sticky-footer-navbar.css
+	Serving /js/raphael-2.1.4.min.js
+	Serving /js/justgage.js
+	Serving /js/config_server.js
+	Serving /js/index.js
+	Processing /get_data request

 Deployment
 ---------------------